 Calcification in the pineal gland interferes with melatonin production, elevating risks for neurodegenerative disease, accelerating aging, and making sleep disruptions more common and more severe.
 That leads to a big question: can we take steps to reduce pineal calcification, to protect sleep, brain health, and longevity?

 Can We Slow Pineal Calcification With Better Sleep?

 Scientists still have a lot to learn about how pineal calcification happens, and how this calcification affects aging and contributes to neurodegenerative diseases such as Alzheimer’s.
 But there is evidence of some of the factors that may contribute to calcification.
 That research gives us a basic blueprint for steps we can take that may limit and slow calcification of the pineal gland, and disruptions to healthy melatonin.
 And here’s where things get really interesting—because sleep itself can help address at least some of the factors that scientists think may accelerate calcification.

-Chronic vascular inflammation.
 The pineal gland is packed with arteries, veins and capillaries, and it undergoes an extremely high rate of blood flow.
 That makes this gland particularly vulnerable to vascular inflammation.
 And research shows this form of inflammation may trigger calcification.
 Sleeping well—both getting enough sleep and making sure sleep is restorative, is one important way to limit chronic inflammation, especially as we age.
-Here are 5 key things to know about the relationship between sleep and inflammation.

 Other anti-inflammatory habits?
 Staying at a healthy weight, getting regular exercise, eating a whole food diet low in processed foods and sugar.
 Those habits have the added benefit of helping to improve sleep, too!
 Here’s what to know about how sugar interferes with healthy sleep.
 And here’s a primer on the benefits of exercise to sleep.